hallettj/sunshine/README.md

 To get started from scratch, install Sunshine using npm:

-    $ npm install --save hallettj/sunshine
+    $ npm install --save sunshine-framework

-You will also need the lens library to create lenses, and Immutable.js to create immutable data structures:
+You will also need the safety-lens library to create lenses, and Immutable.js to create immutable data structures:

-    $ npm install --save hallettj/lens immutable
+    $ npm install --save safety-lens immutable

 To use Sunshine, you must use a build system that can handle JSX markup and Flow type annotations.